-While here at London for Kidz we can guarantee tons of fun-packed things to do in London with kids, what we can't guarantee is the British weather.
+While here at London for Kidz we can guarantee tons of fun-packed ideas for things to do in London with kids, what we can't guarantee is the British weather.
 Thankfully there are plenty of options for adventures and activities in London when it's raining that will keep the family happy (and dry).

 Madame Tussauds London

 Rub shoulders with the stars and hang out with the likes of Dwayne ‘The Rock’ Johnson, take to the stage with Taylor Swift and then join the Royal Family for a photo opp.
 Oh, and don't forget the out-of-this-world Star Wars universe (pictured top)!
 With over 150 wax models and experiences, there's something - or someone - for the whole fam at Madam Tussauds.